Skip to content

 This may be due to incompatibility between the current operating system / components and Docker (e.g., DataFlux Func 2.x comes with Docker 20.10.8, which may have issues on the latest OS versions).

-If the latest version of DataFlux Func still has the above issues, users can also download the official Docker binary package themselves to upgrade to a newer Docker version.
+If the latest version of DataFlux Func still has the above issue, users can also download the official Docker binary package themselves to upgrade to a newer Docker version.

-For example, on Ubuntu, use the following commands to upgrade OS components:
+For example, on Ubuntu, you can use the following commands to upgrade OS components:

 Bash